app-store

 Connecting your routing or transit app with Apple Maps so it appears as a directions option when users request routes within your coverage area.

 Apple Maps integration is the process of registering your iOS app as a directions provider within the Apple Maps ecosystem.
-Once integrated, your app appears alongside other routing options when a user requests directions to a destination that falls within your declared coverage area.
-This gives your app a prominent discovery channel tied directly to user intent.
+Once registered, your app appears alongside other routing options when a user requests directions to a destination inside your declared coverage area.
+This creates a prominent discovery channel tied to user intent.

 Setting Up the Integration

-To integrate with Apple Maps, you need three things: a routing app coverage file hosted on your server, the correct entitlements and transport type declarations in your app’s Info.plist, and code that handles incoming MKDirectionsRequest objects.
+Integration requires three elements: a routing app coverage file hosted on your server, the correct entitlements and transport type declarations in your app’s Info.plist, and code that handles incoming MKDirectionsRequest objects.
 The coverage file is a GeoJSON document that tells Apple where your app can provide directions.
-You declare which routing modes your app supports (transit, automobile, pedestrian, cycling, or ride-share) in your Xcode project settings.
-Apple reviews and indexes your coverage file so it can match user requests to your app.
+You declare supported routing modes (transit, automobile, pedestrian, cycling, or ride-share) in Xcode project settings.
+Apple reviews and indexes your coverage file to match user requests to your app.

 Discovery Benefits

 Apple Maps integration places your app in front of users at a high-intent moment.
-Someone asking for directions has an immediate need, and if your app solves it well, the interaction builds lasting engagement.
+Someone asking for directions has an immediate need, and solving it well builds lasting engagement.
 Your app appears on Maps place cards, in the directions picker, and in Siri routing suggestions.
-Unlike App Store search, this discovery path is driven by location and context rather than keywords, making it a complementary growth channel for ASO strategies.
+Unlike App Store search, this discovery path is driven by location and context rather than keywords, making it a strong complement to ASO strategies.